The Encyclopaedia: S-Z

 Westminster Hall: Hammer-beam roof; Hugh Herland; completed probably 1398.

-Technically audacious, and unprecedented and unparalleled visually, the greatest work of English medieval carpentry.
+Technically audacious, unprecedented and unparalleled visually, the greatest work of English medieval carpentry.

 Westminster Hall hammer-beam roof